pritckat/bub/README.md

 # Packages/Dependencies used

-connect-mongo, dotenv, ejs, express, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local
+bcrypt, cloudinary, connect-mongo, dotenv, ejs, express, express-session, express-flash, mongodb, mongoose, morgan, multer, nodemon, passport, passport-local, validator

 ---

 # Install all the dependencies or node packages used for development via Terminal

 `npm install`
+- `express`
+- `ejs`
+- `dotenv`
+- `mongodb`
+- `mongoose`
+- `passport`
+- `nodemon`
+- `morgan`
+- `cloudinary`

 ---

 # Things to add

 - Create a `.env` file and add the following as `key: value`
-  - PORT: 2121 (can be any port example: 3000)
+  - PORT: 2121 (can be any port example: 3000, but our homage to 2121 holds)
   - DB_STRING: `your database URI`
+  - CLOUD-NAME: `your cloudinary cloud name`
+  - API_KEY: `your cloudinary cloud api key`
+  - API_SECRET: `your cloudinary cloud api secret`
  ---

  Have fun testing and improving it! 😎

+# Team:

+  - emmebee
+  - bombaloni
+  - wonka
+  - Adel
+  - Sparx
+  - garrettThor